jobomat/hdm_cg/README.md

 + **Linux:** ~/maya/scripts
 3. Edit the *config.json*.
 The key *"GLOBAL_SETUP_PATH"* has to hold the path to *desired location*/hdm_cg.
 This may be another name based on your installation process.
 Make sure it points to the folder containing the *cg*, *maya* and *setup* folders.

+#3 Minipipe
-## Create New Minipipe Project
+##3.1 Create a new Minipipe Project
 This has only to be done once.
-If a coworker already has performed these steps and you want to join this project see the next section *"Switch to existing Minipipe Project"*.
+If a coworker already has performed these steps and you want to join this project see section *"3.3 Switch to existing Minipipe Project"*.

 1. Open Minipipe by clicking the new *HdM* Button on the toolbar in Maya (the bar on the left side beneath the *Show Outliner* Button).
 2. Click on *Settings*.